abhishek-devani/LLD/intro.md

 ## EC2 - Solutions Architect Associate Level

 > ### `Elastic IPs`

-When you start and stop instances, It can change its public IP.
+- When you start and stop instances, It can change its public IP.
-If you need to have a fixed public IP for your instance, you need an elastic IP.
+- If you need to have a fixed public IP for your instance, you need an elastic IP.
-An Elastic IP is a public IPv4 IP you own as long as you don’t delete it.
+- An Elastic IP is a public IPv4 IP you own as long as you don’t delete it.
-You can attach it to one instance at a time.
+- You can attach it to one instance at a time.
-You can have only 5 IP in your account (You can ask AWS to increase that) Overall, Try to avoid using Elastic IP:
+- You can have only 5 IP in your account (You can ask AWS to increase that)
+- Overall, Try to avoid using Elastic IP:
-They often reflect poor architectural decisions.
+    - They often reflect poor architectural decisions.
-Instead, use a random public IP and register a DNS name to it.
+    - Instead, use a random public IP and register a DNS name to it.

-Placement Groups
+> ### `Placement Groups`

+#### `Cluster`
-Cluster: Same Hardware, Same AZ, Low latency, great network
+- Same Hardware, Same AZ, Low latency, great network

+#### `Spread`
-Spread: Different Hardware, limited to 7 instances per AZ per placement group
+- Different Hardware, limited to 7 instances per AZ per placement group

+#### `Partition`
-Partition: instances distributed across many hardware racks, up to 7 partitions per AZ, same region.
+- Instances distributed across many hardware racks, up to 7 partitions per AZ, same region.

-Elastic Network Interface (ENI)
+> ### `Elastic Network Interface (ENI)`
-Logical component in a VPC that represents a Virtual Network Card.
+- Logical component in a VPC that represents a Virtual Network Card.
-The ENI can have the following attributes
+- The ENI can have the following attributes
-Primary private IPv4, one or more secondary IPv4
+    - Primary private IPv4, one or more secondary IPv4
-One elastic IP per private IPv4
+    - One elastic IP per private IPv4
-One public IPv4
+    - One public IPv4
-One or more security groups
+    - One or more security groups
-A MAC address
+    - A MAC address

-EC2 Hibernate
+> ### `EC2 Hibernate`
-In normal EC2 your application starts, caches get warmed up, and that can take time.
+- In normal EC2 your application starts, caches get warmed up, and that can take time.
-In EC2 Hibernate
+- In EC2 Hibernate
-The in-memory (RAM) state is preserved.
+    - The in-memory (RAM) state is preserved.
-The Instance boot is much faster.
+    - The Instance boot is much faster.
 (The OS is not stopped / restarted).
-Under the Hood: the RAM state is written to a file on the root EBS volume.
-An Instance CAN NOT be hibernated more than 60 days.
-Use Cases
-Long Running Processing
-Saving the RAM State
-Services that take time to initialize
-EC2 Instance Storage
-EBS (Elastic Block Storage)
-EBS is a network drive you can attach to your instance while they run.
-It allows your instance to persist your data even after termination.
-It has a multi-attach feature for some EBS. you can attach two EBS to one instance.
-Bound to specific AZ.
-Think of them as a network USB stick.
-To move an EBS volume to another AZs, you first need to snapshot it.
-EBS Snapshot
-Make a backup of your EBS volume at a point in time.
-Can copy snapshots across AZ or Region.
-EBS Snapshot Features
-EBS Snapshot Archive
-Move the snapshot to “achieve tier” which is 75% cheaper.
-Takes within 24 to 72 hrs for restoring the archive.
-Recycle Bin for EBS Snapshots
-Setup rules to retain deleted snapshots so you can recover them after an accidental deletion.
-Specify retention (from 1 day to 1 year).
-Fast Snapshot Retention (FSR)
-Force full initialization of snapshot to have no latency on the 1st use AMI (Amazon Machine Image)
-AMI is a customization of an EC2 instance.
-We can add our own software, configuration, OS, monitoring… Faster boot/configuration time because all your software is pre-packaged.
-AMI is built for specific regions (and can be copied across regions).
-EC2 Instance Storage
-Used to have better I/O performance.
-It lose their storage if they’re stopped
-Use Case
-Good for buffer / cache / scratch data / temporary content.
-EBS Volume Types
-gp2 / gp3 (SSD): general purpose that balances price and performance. io 1 / io 2 (SSD): Highest-performance for mission critical, low latency or high-throughput workloads. st 1 (HDD): low cost volume for frequently accessed, throughput-intensive workloads. sc 1 (HDD): Lowest cost volume designed for less frequently accessed workloads.

-Only gp2 / gp3 and io1 / io2 can be used as boot volumes.
-EBS Multi Attach - io 1 / io 2 family
-Attach the same EBS volume to multiple EC2 instances in the same AZ.
-Max 16 instances can attach to the same EBS.
-Use Cases:
-Higher application availability in clustered Linux applications (Ex.
-Teradata) Applications must manage concurrent write operations.
-EBS Encryption
+    - Under the Hood: the RAM state is written to a file on the root EBS volume.
+- An Instance CAN NOT be hibernated more than 60 days.

+> ### `Use Cases`

+- Long Running Processing
+- Saving the RAM State
+- Services that take time to initialize

+---
+## EC2 Instance Storage

+> ### `EBS (Elastic Block Storage)`

+- EBS is a `network drive` you can attach to your instance while they run.
+- It allows your instance to `persist your data even after termination`.
+- It has a `multi-attach` feature for some EBS. you can attach two EBS to one instance.
+- `Bound to specific AZ.`
+- Think of them as a `network USB stick`.
+- `To move` an EBS volume `to another AZs`, you first need to `snapshot it`.

+> ### `EBS Snapshot`

+- `Make a backup` of your EBS volume at a point in time.
+- `Can copy snapshots across AZ or Region.`

+#### `EBS Snapshot Features`

+- EBS Snapshot Archive
+    - Move the snapshot to `achieve tier` which is `75% cheaper`.
+    - Takes within `24 to 72 hrs` for `restoring the archive`.
+- Recycle Bin for EBS Snapshots
+    - Setup rules to retain deleted snapshots so you can recover them after an accidental deletion.
+    - Specify retention (from 1 day to 1 year).
+- Fast Snapshot Retention (FSR)
+    - Force full initialization of snapshot to have no latency on the 1st use.

+> ### `AMI (Amazon Machine Image)`
+- AMI is a `customization of an EC2 instance`.
+    - We can add our own software, configuration, OS, monitoring…
+    - Faster boot/configuration time because all your software is pre-packaged.
+- AMI is `built for specific regions` (and `can be copied across regions`).

+> ### `EC2 Instance Storage`
+- Used to have better I/O performance.
+- It lose their storage if they’re stopped
+- `Use Case`
+    - Good for buffer / cache / scratch data / temporary content.

+> ### `EBS Volume Types`

+#### gp2 / gp3 (SSD)
+- general purpose that balances price and performance.

+#### io 1 / io 2 (SSD)
+- Highest-performance for mission critical, low latency or high-throughput workloads.

+#### st 1 (HDD)
+- low cost volume for frequently accessed, throughput-intensive workloads.

+#### sc 1 (HDD)
+- Lowest cost volume designed for less frequently accessed workloads.

+> Note: Only gp2 / gp3 and io1 / io2 can be used as boot volumes.

+> ### `EBS Multi Attach - io 1 / io 2 family`

+- Attach the same EBS volume to multiple EC2 instances in the same AZ.
+- `Max 16 instances can attach` to the `same EBS`.
+- `Use Cases:`
+    - Higher application availability in clustered Linux applications (Ex.
+Teradata)
+    - Applications must manage concurrent write operations.

+> ### `EBS Encryption`

 Encryption has a minimal impact on latency
 Encrypt an unencrypted EBS Volume
 Create an EBS snapshot of the volume.